Optical mark recognition: Reading

 The first optical answer sheets were read by shining a light through the sheet and measuring how much of the light was blocked using phototubes on the opposite side.
 As some phototubes are mostly sensitive to the blue end of the visible spectrum, blue pens could not be used, as blue inks reflect and transmit blue light.
 Because of this, number two pencils had to be used to fill in the bubbles—graphite is a very opaque substance which absorbs or reflects most of the light which hits it.

 Modern optical answer sheets are read based on reflected light, measuring lightness and darkness.
 They do not need to be filled in with a number two pencil, though these are recommended over other types (this is due to the lighter marks made by higher-number pencils and the smudges from number 1 pencils).
 Black ink will be read, though many systems will ignore marks that are the same color the form is printed in.
 This also allows optical answer sheets to be double-sided because marks made on the opposite side will not interfere with reflectance readings as much as with opacity readings.

 Most systems accommodate for human error in filling in ovals imprecisely—as long as they do not stray into the other ovals and the oval is almost filled, the scanner will detect it as filled in.

-Designing and Printing
+Designing and printing

-Design of OMR Sheet – There are specific dimensions of designing OMR Sheet with 0.05 mm precision on scale.
-If the dimensions are not up to the precision scale the accuracy of OMR sheet may vary.
-So it is advisable that the sheet should be designed and printed with perfection and the cutting of the sheet should be perfect.
+There are specific dimensions of designing OMR sheets with 0.05 mm precision on scale.
+If the dimensions are not up to the precision scale, the accuracy of the OMR sheet may vary, so the sheet should be designed, printed and cut perfectly.